Lawrence is an ward winning, with 3 years of publications displayed in the the Poetry House Museum NYC Titled “Poetry

 His dreams become a reality as his story, is told brush strokes of color, light and imagination dancing on his canvas.
 A part of his spirit goes into each brush stroke.

 Lawrence comes from a family of several generations of artists.
 His great grandfather (of the same name) was originally from county Cork.
 He is said to have painted murals in churches and on clipper ships.
 His grandfather was a merchant mariner who would draw portraits for drinking money when he was in different ports.
 His father was a talented amateur artist who would paint in the style of the Realists.
 Thus, Norman Rockwell became his first exposure to art.
 During his childhood Lawrence learned drawing, pastel, and oils from his father with the reward of receiving his dad’s pastels or paint set when his talent matured.
-Brought up poor as the oldest boy of five, each medium and tool was treasured, as neither was easy to come by.
+Brought up during tough financial times, as the oldest boy of five, each medium and tool was treasured, as neither was easy to come by.
 Growing up in Rhode Island which is two thirds water he developed a strong passion for the nautical world and currently travels on a boat art studio painting along the East Coast of the Untied States.